svelte-pilot/svelte-pilot/README.md

 `string`.
 A string that starts with `#` and is followed by the fragment identifier of the URL.

 ### href
 `string`.
 The relative URL of the route.
+It can be used as the `href` attribute of an `<a>` tag.

+Note that it is not a complete URL.
+If your router is `pathQuery` based, it will contain the search and hash.
+Otherwise, it will contain the pathname, search, and hash.

 ### state
 `object`. [history.state](https://developer.mozilla.org/en-US/docs/Web/API/History/state) object.